Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 West Virginia Stats and Trends

-- In West Virginia's eight games this year, it has five wins against the spread.
+- West Virginia has played eight games, with five wins against the spread.

-- So far this season, the Mountaineers have been installed as underdogs by a 3.5-point margin or more three times and are 3-0 ATS in those contests.
+- So far this season, the Mountaineers have been installed as underdogs by a 3.5-point margin or more three times and are 3-0 ATS in those games.

-- West Virginia's games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- West Virginia has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- West Virginia is 4-3 against the spread and 4-3 overall in games when it puts up more than 18 points.
+- West Virginia is 4-3 against the spread and 4-3 overall in games when it records more than 18 points.

-- When West Virginia piles up over 295 yards, the team is 4-3 against the spread and 4-3 overall.
+- West Virginia is 4-3 against the spread and 4-3 overall when the team picks up over 295 yards.

-- This year the Mountaineers have turned the ball over 12 times, one more than the Cowboys' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.